Now Accepting Applications

 The United States Attorney’s Office for the Central District of California seeks to hire exceptionally talented attorneys from diverse backgrounds who wish to serve the public and the cause of justice by becoming Assistant United States Attorneys.
 Active California bar membership is required to serve as an AUSA in this Office.
-The Office is not currently accepting applications for Assistant United States Attorneys, but return here for announcements of future positions.

 The United States Attorney’s Office for the Central District of California is currently considering applications on a rolling basis for Assistant United States Attorney positions in the Civil (General Civil and Civil Rights Sections), Criminal, and National Security Divisions.
 The Office seeks to hire exceptionally talented attorneys from diverse backgrounds who wish to serve the public and the cause of justice by becoming Assistant United States Attorneys.
 Active California bar membership is required to serve as an AUSA in this Office.
 Persons with pending applications with the Office need not reapply.

 Attorneys seeking a position as an AUSA should complete the PDF application below and create a second PDF containing a cover letter to the attention of First Assistant United States Attorney Patrick R. Fitzgerald, resume, law school transcript, and brief writing sample (preferably 10 pages or less).
 Please include the cover letter, resume, law school transcript, and writing sample in a single pdf in that order.
 Please be sure to indicate preferred Division(s) and office(s) and all jurisdictions in which admitted to practice law.

 The two PDFs should be e-mailed to USACAC.AUSAHiring@usdoj.gov.
 This position is open until filled, but applications will be considered on a rolling basis.